How much do solar panels cost in Texas? See prices, rebates & tax credits

 The average cost of a PV system in Houston in 2022 is $2.83 per watt.
 Based on the most common system size of 6 kW, this works out to $16,980 before incentives.
 In addition to the ITC, Reliant, TXU, Amigo Energy, and Green Mountain Power all provide net metering credits for any extra solar power generated and exported to the grid.

 Dallas still has huge tracts of farmland, and one of the incentives available is a rebate of up to $1,000 for energy-efficient upgrades for members of the Farmers Electric Cooperative.
-The rebate is provided in the year of installation, as long as requirements are met.
+The rebate is provided in the year of installation as long as the requirements are met.

-Oncor also provides incentives through participating service providers in its area, which offset the initial cost to customers.
+Oncor also provides incentives through participating service providers in its area, which offset the initial cost of installing solar systems paired with batteries.

-A number of similar incentives are available for the other cities in Texas, so why not input your residential address and get a customized quote from an installer?
+There may be solar incentives and rebates available for the other cities in Texas, so why not input your residential address and get a customized quote from an installer?

 Choosing the right PV system for your situation depends on several factors, such as your household’s energy requirements, current energy bills, geographical location, and the weather.
 If you live in an area with frequent heavy rain or high winds, for example, you’ll need to select a system that's durable enough to withstand the conditions.